ProjectMoon/matrix-dicebot/README.md

 And the dicebot should reply with the result in short order.

-You can also run it yourself by creating a bot account, building the dicebot program, and creating a config file that looks like this:
+You can also run it yourself by creating a bot account, building the dicebot program (either from this repo or by running `cargo install axfive-matrix-dicebot`, and creating a config file that looks like this:

 ```ini
 [matrix]